hanwei0912/walking-on-the-edge-fast-low-distortion-adversarial-examples/README.md

 The original code is built based on the TensorFlow.
 The TensorFlow version is usable.

-We are tring to finish the Pytorch version.
-Currently, it is on the way.
+We are have some issues on the Pytorch version.
+Currently, the Pytorch version does not perform the similar way as TensorFlow verison.
+We have memory issue and the distorsion is much higher than the TensorFlow version.
+It is still under the debugging.

 ## Run the code
 1. Install dependencies.